 Written by Sean McPheat |

-Sales people constantly ask me about prospecting techniques and methods.
+Sales people constantly ask me about prospecting techniques and how to keep their Sales Funnel full.
 Yet the solution may not be techniques you need to employ, rather mistakes you need to avoid.

 Below are five deadly prospecting mistakes that sales people routinely make.

 These blunders can and have ended sales careers.
 So take note of these five killers from the least deadly to the most.

 #5 – Poor Record Keeping

 Most sales people overlook the importance of keeping good activity records.
 Prospects that slip through the cracks are often the difference between success and failure.
 Prospects you forgot to call, emails you

 didn’t send or lost leads, are a fraction of what slips through your fingers.

 If you are using post-it notes, an A4 pad, memory or the back of a cigarette packet for prospecting, you are losing money!

 Even tools like Outlook and Access cannot handle the complexities of professional sales prospecting.